 Diagrams and notes for double teacup chains are here.
 Teacup chains for 4 couple square sets are still located lower down this page.

 Some new square dances, one of them involving teacup and beermug chains are given here.
-First published October 2014.
+First published October 2014 - over ten years ago!!

 A display dance incorporating double beermug and double teacup chains is here - improvements are invited!
-First published October 2014.
+Again, first published October 2014.

 A series of webpages devoted to swinging and illustrating where dancers actually put their feet during a buzz step (pivot step) swing.
 First published Sept 2015 and expanded October 2015.